 - Your dog has a wiry coat – Even fur that doesn’t shed requires some TLC.
 If your dog’s coat is short, brush once or twice a week with a bristle brush to maintain smoothness.
 If your dog’s coat is longer and prone to tangles, brush with a slicker brush to remove knots.
 Finish off with a bristle brush to smooth the hair.

-Unless your pet is getting very dirty on a regular basis, the ASPCA recommends bathing your dog only once every three months.
-Excessive bathing can actually remove all the wonderful, natural oils your dog’s skin produces.
+Unless your pet is getting very dirty regularly, the ASPCA recommends bathing your dog only once every three months.
+Excessive bathing can remove all the wonderful, natural oils your dog’s skin produces.
 These oils make your dog’s fur look healthy and shiny.
 No need to wash those away!

 Before a bath, it’s always a good idea to brush away any excess fur and get rid of any knots.
 Once only the healthy fur remains, use lukewarm water to wet your dog from head to toe.
 Be careful not to get any water in their eyes, ears, and nose!
 Massage the shampoo into your dog’s fur slowly and gently, similar to your own hair.
 Rinse your dog thoroughly, and towel dry by patting them down.
 Now step back before your dog shakes that water off!